 In my first term, I co-sponsored Senator Bernie Sanders' bill, the College for All Act, to make public four-year colleges and universities affordable for all.
 I believe we need to educate the next generation to complete in a global economy.
 The bill would eliminate tuition at four-year public colleges for families making less than $125,000 a year, roughly 80%.
 The bill would also make community colleges free for all Americans, as well as work to reduce student loan debt.
 The interest rate for new borrowers would be halved while current borrowers could refinance to the new rate.
 This would provide relief to those shackled by student debt and prevent current and future students from facing unreasonable financial burdens.

-Ro knows we need to educate the next generation to compete in a global economy.
-The platform below is based on his conversation with parents, teachers, and education experts in our community.
-As a member of Congress, he will fight to:
+I also know we need to educate the next generation to compete in a global economy.
+The platform below is based on my conversation with parents, teachers, and education experts in our community.
+As a member of Congress, I continue my fight to:

 - Prioritize local, California students for admission at the UCs over out of state students.

 - Support increased funding for K-12 education; including programs for special education, music, art, upgrading technology, unfunded mandates, and Head Start reimbursement rates.